nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 **(note to self: may use 1000 genomes as reference set since it may be easier to use)**

-We downloaded high-coverage sequence data for chromosome 1 from the [Human Genome Diversity Project (HGDP)](ftp://ngs.sanger.ac.uk/production/hgdp/hgdp_wgs.20190516/).
+We downloaded high-coverage sequence data for chromosome 21 from the [Human Genome Diversity Project (HGDP)](ftp://ngs.sanger.ac.uk/production/hgdp/hgdp_wgs.20190516/) (hg38).
+The reference panels were made from unadmixed individuals from the AFR and EUR superpopulations and individuals from the American superpopulation in the HGDP dataset.
+Note that American samples are not truly unadmixed due to the history of colonization and slave trade in the Americas, but for the scope of this project, we are treating these samples as unadmixed for building our reference panel.

-Prior to variant filtering and phasing, we merged the 1000 Genomes and HGDP dataset.
+Prior to variant filtering and phasing, we merged the 1000 Genomes (see test set) and HGDP dataset.

 ### Variant Filtering
 In line with Browning et al., 2023, we: